Our Services

 Helpful Resources

-Unexplained fatigue can, in rare cases, point to amyloidosis, where abnormal proteins build up in organs like the heart and kidneys, causing shortness of breath, swelling, numbness, anemia, and organ dysfunction, especially in older adults or those with plasma cell disorders, chronic inflammatory disease, or a family history; early diagnosis is critical because modern therapies can slow damage and improve survival.
+Unexplained fatigue may, in rare cases, signal amyloidosis—a serious condition where abnormal proteins accumulate in organs such as the heart and kidneys.
+Common warning signs include shortness of breath, swelling, numbness, anemia, and organ dysfunction.
+Risk is higher in older adults and people with plasma cell disorders, chronic inflammatory disease, or a family history of amyloidosis.
+Early diagnosis matters because modern therapies can slow organ damage and significantly improve survival.

-If fatigue persists with these red flags or risks, ask your clinician about blood and urine tests, heart imaging, and possible biopsy, and seek urgent care for chest pain, severe breathlessness, fainting, or rapid swelling.
-There are several factors to consider, and the full list of symptoms, who is at risk, and the exact next steps are explained below.
+If fatigue persists alongside these red flags, ask your clinician about blood and urine tests, heart imaging, and a possible biopsy.
+Seek urgent care immediately for chest pain, severe breathlessness, fainting, or rapid swelling.

 Feeling constantly tired can be frustrating—especially when rest doesn't help.
 While fatigue is often caused by stress, poor sleep, or common medical conditions, in rare cases it may point to something more serious, such as amyloidosis.